srsudar/eg/eg/examples/git.md

     git commit --amend

-show all branches with the current indicated by an asterisk:
+show all branches with the current indicated by an asterisk

     git branch